richburroughs/puppetdb_ignite/dp-text.md

 PuppetDB ignite talk

-So, puppet automatically stores all of this data for you in PuppetDB.
-In order to get that data out, you use Puppet Query Language, or PQL.
+So Puppet has stored all this information for you.
+You get it out with Puppet Query Language, or PQL for short.

 With PQL you specify what kind of data you want — say node inventory or resources — and then a filter on that data.

 ---

-Let's talk about node inventory first.
-Puppet automatically collects a bunch facts about all of your nodes.
-(By "nodes" I mean servers or virtual machines.)
+As Rich said, puppet automatically collects a bunch facts about all of your nodes and then stores that in the node inventory.

+Two points of clarification:

+By "nodes" I mean servers or virtual machines.

-Little clarification; certname is a puppet thing, but it's generally equivalent to the hostname.
+And, certname is a puppet thing; it's generally equivalent to the hostname.

-Puppet stores all of that in the inventory.

 ---